BUT...WHAT'S THE PROBLEM

 Digital surveillance and data collection practices increasingly compromise personal privacy and security.
 A perfect recent example: Meta and Google Users Targeted Over Anti-ICE Posts

-I.C.E "detention" facilities are expanding into warehouses around the nation, run by private for profit corporations such as CoreCivic.
-People who have been inside these places report deplorable conditions- lack of access to food, time outside, limited or no medical care, no beds and overcrowding that makes it difficult for people to even be able to lay down.
+Both Human Rights Watch and Freedom House report measurable decline in U.S. human rights standings.
+ICE "detention" facilities are expanding into warehouses around the nation, run by private for-profit corporations such as CoreCivic.
+People who have been inside these places report deplorable conditions: lack of access to food, time outside, limited or no medical care, and overcrowding that makes it difficult for people to even be able to lie down.
 Many people being detained have never committed crimes, including thousands of children.
+The definition of concentration camp according to dictionary.com is a guarded compound for the mass detention without hearings or the imprisonment without trial of civilians, refugees, members of ethnic minorities, political opponents, etc.

 Crucially, this means no one is above the law—not even elected officials, government agencies, or the President.
 Yet, as we have seen the current administration has continually acted in a way that sets the president and his benefactors above the law.
 For example: In Trump v.
 United States (2024), Trump's legal team argued that a former president is immune from criminal prosecution for any actions taken while in office—including attempts to overturn the 2020 election.
 His lawyers explicitly claimed that a president could not be prosecuted even for ordering the military to assassinate a political rival, so long as it was done through official channels.

-The Outcome-
+The Outcome:

 The Supreme Court ruled 6-3 in July 2024 that presidents have at least presumptive immunity for official acts and absolute immunity for certain "core" constitutional powers.
 The Court rejected total immunity but accepted significant protections that had never before been recognized in U.S. law.
 Trump v.
 United States, 601 U.S. ___ (2024), https://supremecourt.gov/opinions/23pdf/23-939_e2pg.pdf